micmejia/bible-dump/AMPC/Daniel/Dan 5.md

-[^b]peres, Your kingdom _and_ your kingship are divided and given to the Medes and Persians.
+peres, Your kingdom _and_ your kingship are divided and given to the Medes and Persians.
 [Foretold in Isa.
 21:2, 5, 9.]